 If liver test results (eg, unexplained elevations in aminotransferase levels) are compatible with chronic hepatitis, do serologic tests for hepatitis B and C.

 If serologic results are negative, do tests (eg, autoantibodies, immunoglobulins, alpha-1 antitrypsin level) for other forms of hepatitis.

-Do a liver biopsy to confirm the diagnosis and assess the severity of chronic hepatitis if noninvasive testing is nondiagnostic.
+Consider a liver biopsy to confirm the diagnosis and assess the severity of chronic hepatitis if noninvasive testing is nondiagnostic.

-Consider entecavir and tenofovir as first-line therapies for chronic hepatitis B.
+Consider entecavir or tenofovir as first-line therapies for chronic hepatitis B.

 Treat chronic hepatitis C of all genotypes with interferon-free regimens of direct-acting antivirals.